MCM 1700N: Open Source Culture

 Nota Bene: Assignments are not considered complete until they have been properly documented on the wiki and linked-to from the student work page and from your personal wiki page.
 Late assignments will not be accepted without prior permission from the instructor.

 - Make an art project using one or more found images.

 - Make a short video (5-7 minutes) using found footage.

 - Make an art project that responds to what you've learned in the course.
 Your project may take any form, and you may collaborate with others.

 Student performance will be assessed in three areas:

 1. Quality of production work;

 2. Relevance of production work to the concepts explored in the course;

 The highly participatory nature of this course makes attendance particularly important.
 Plan to attend all course meetings and to arrive on time.
 Please contact me in advance if you won't be able to make it to a class due to an unavoidable conflict or medical emergency.
 Students with multiple unexcused absences and/or frequent lateness risk failing the course.

-Please download the application, complete it, and email it to Missy by noon tomorrow, Thursday, January 25.
+Please download the Application Form, complete it, and email it to Liv by noon tomorrow, Saturday, September 8.